razaborg/openair-docker/README.md

 # openair-docker

-This repo as for goal to present a properly-dockerized version of the openair-cn project.
+This repo aims to present a """properly-"""dockerized version of the openair-cn project.

 ### Next steps